 You never know what industry the case you’re given will focus on.
 However, the more relevant you can make your questions and answers to the industry, the better.

 Two things can help here.
 First, as you practice, keep a running tab of specific attributes particular to an industry (e.g., for airlines: the market is competitive on pricing, economics of coach vs. business travel are very different, capacity utilization is important, unions and fuel can be big drivers of cost).
 Second, keep current with the news.
 Reading The Economist every week is a great way to keep abreast of major trends in different industries and countries.

 Read through cases yourself, do cases with your friends, and try out the cases on a company’s website.
 Often, business schools will compile case books and circulate them as well.
 Case in Point by Marc P. Cosentino is a good place to start.
 The more you practice, the more variants you will see, and the more comfortable you will be on the day of your actual interview.

 And finally—have fun.
 Yes, doing your fourth practice case in a row can be a drag.
 However, you should also get a sense during your practice if you really like problem solving through a case.
-If you enjoy it, chances are higher you will enjoy the actual consulting work as well.
+If you enjoy your consulting interview, chances are higher you will enjoy the actual consulting work as well.